-Check out our guide on the best electronic drum sets as well as many others on this site, which show you how to choose an electronic drum set, the differences between sample pads, how to create your perfect hybrid acoustic-electronic drum kit, and more!
+Check out our guide on the best electronic drum sets as well as many others on this site, which show you how to choose an electronic drum set, the differences between sample pads, how to create your perfect hybrid acoustic-electronic drum kit, and much more!

 This web site is dedicated to electronic drums, so if you are considering buying an acoustic drum set then check out this great article on musicians friend.

 Like any instrument, it is very easy to get frustrated and plateau on your development.
 I would highly recommend a personal drum teacher, particularly when you are starting out.
 Luckily, there are also a wealth of drum tuition resources online.
 These are great resources to help you work at your own pace, allows you to rewatch over and over again, and address areas for improvement with lots of different exercises.